VMD7/deepfake-detection/README.md

 Each video has 10 frames extracted based on motion detection.

-This newly motion detected dataset is released on [kaggle](https://www.kaggle.com/datasets/vijaydevane/deepfake-detection-challenge-dataset-face-images).
+This newly motion detected dataset is released on kaggel as [Deepfake Detection Challenge Dataset - Face Images](https://www.kaggle.com/datasets/vijaydevane/deepfake-detection-challenge-dataset-face-images).

 ## Training
 The model was trained on [Kaggle Notebooks](https://www.kaggle.com/code/vijaydevane/deepfakedetectiontraining) with the following specifications: